AdHominem/edurisk/README.md

 ### Conducting the questionnaire

 When conducting the questionnaire, all questions are copied and each question gets one more attribute which is the answer.

+The questions are served from a stack:

+- First Question
+- - Follow-Up Question
+- Second Question

+The Stack looks like this: [Second Question, First Question] <- Head of stack

+1. First Question is popped: [Second Question]
+2. Answer is "No", Follow-Up Question is pushed: [Second Question, Follow-Up Question]
+3. Follow-Up Question is popped and answered: [Second Question]
+4. Second Question is popped and answered: []

 ### The report